DEST-bio/DEST_freeze1/mappingPipeline/README.md

 This set of scripts provides a pipeline to build wholeGenomeSync files for each population sample from raw FASTQ data and defines a Dockerfile to build a docker image which can act as a standalone tool to run the pipeline.

+Please read this repo to learn about the various options of our pipeline.
+We recommend running through our [TUTORIAL](https://github.com/DEST-bio/DEST_freeze1/tree/main/mappingPipeline/Tutorial) before using this script on the entire dataset.
+The tutorial uses a small toy dataset and only takes ~10 minutes to run.

 This script is divided into various sections and users may start it at different point depending on their starting data.
 For example, users seeking to replicate our results from the DEST paper are advised to execute all steps.
 On the other hand, those using the data set on new data may start the pipeline at a different point depending if the data is to be downloaded from the SRA archive or if it exist locally in the user's cluster.

 Please be advised that this script assumes that the user will run the program on a cluster computer as it takes advantage of array jobs.
 Nevertheless, the script can be modified to run on a different configuration.